 My radio station photograph which is attached consists of the following:- (1) HF:- Kenwood TS480HX, Yaesu FT707, FC707 atu, FP707 psu, FV707 external vfo,Yaesu FC107 atu,Turner Plus 3B mic and a HK707 straight morse code key.
 (2 )VHF 145mhz:- Kenwood TM241E and a Yaesu FT221R with a YM33 mic.(3 )4M-70mhz:- Philips PRM80 and Motorola MC Micro.
 (4) UHF-433mhz:-Yaesu FT8100R.
 Also in the shack picture are two marine VHF radios, to monitor marine channels CH16 and CH67 respectively.
-If you require a QSL please send directly and include a SAE with appropiate cost of postage (please do not attach a stamp on the SAE as its not accepted here).
+If you require a QSL please send directly and include a Self Addressed Envelope with appropiate cost of postage (please do not attach a stamp on the SAE as its not accepted here).
 I also reply to all QSLs sent via bureau (NO eQSLs).

 While ham radio is my main hobby, I really enjoy watching most of the competitive sports.
 Gaelic Hurling and Gaelic Football as well as Soccer are among my favourites.
 When not on the radio I really enjoy following the teams I have supported since childhood.